GamesRadar+ Verdict

 The latest HP Omen 15 redesign certainly brings the line into the aesthetic of today's most popular machines.
 While you're not getting the outright performance of some of the best Alienware gaming laptops like the Alienware M15 R6, you're not paying for it.
 Instead, you're getting a slimline machine with a gorgeous screen that feels tailor-made for 1080p-1440p gaming.
 That $1,350 MSRP feels a little high considering the Asus TUF Dash F15 often packs an RTX 3070 card into that price tag.
 However, the screen technology on here may save the day if you play slower, more strategic titles.

 If you're looking to get access to those Ultra settings with a reliable result, though, we'd recommend picking out an RTX 3070 laptop (these configurations are generally $150 more).
-Of course, you'll be spending a lot more, but the best performance will be found in premium RTX 3080 laptops
+Of course, you'll be spending a lot more, but the best performance will be found in premium RTX 3080 laptops.

 We're also rounding up all the best Razer gaming laptops on the market right now if you're looking for more slimline designs.
 Or, take a look at the best gaming PCs if you're after a desktop experience.
 If so, we'd also recommend checking out the best gaming desks and the best gaming chairs for a full setup.

 Managing Editor of Hardware at GamesRadar+, I originally landed in hardware at our sister site TechRadar before moving over to GamesRadar.
 In between, I've written for Tom’s Guide, Wireframe, The Indie Game Website and That Video Game Blog, covering everything from the PS5 launch to the Apple Pencil.
-Now, i'm focused on Nintendo Switch, gaming laptops (and the keyboards and mice that come with them), and tracking everything that suggests VR is about to take over our lives.
+Now, i'm focused on Nintendo Switch, gaming laptops (and the keyboards, headsets and mice that come with them), PS5, and trying to find the perfect projector.